Route: Ski descents of Mount Edwards’s North Face, Lost Rat on Grays, and Emperor on Torreys

 Next, we threw the skis on our backs and started down the road.
 There were a lot of intermittent snow drifts as well as lots of mud to deal with, this road will not be fully passable by motor vehicle for another few weeks.

-…after that we joined back up with the Stevens Gulch Road.
-Here we dropped our gear and threw on trail shoes which we had stashed in the woods the previous evening.
+After hitting the Stevens Gulch road, we dropped our gear and threw on trail shoes which we had stashed in the woods the previous evening.
 Now all we had left to do was walk back up and get the car.
 I’m sure Brian will include some choice words in the comments section regarding the half-empty, blue Suburban that declined to give us a ride up the road.
 That said, there was some satisfaction in completeing the day under our own power.

 At 3:30pm we capped off the day, packed up camp, and drove back down to retrieve our gear.
 We then parked the car and enjoyed some Modus Hoperandi with good views of Torreys and Emperor from Grizzly Gulch.